 What did they know and when did they know it?

-So while it's frustrating, we have in a year been able to ascertain all those facts that I explained to you about uranium one.
+So while it's frustrating, we have in a year been able to ascertain all those facts that I explained to you about Uranium One.

-We've been able to ascertain finally who bought and paid for the dossier, that nobody verified the dossier, that the dossier was falsely presented to the Pfizer court as truth, and they didn't tell who bought and paid for it.
+We've been able to ascertain finally who bought and paid for the dossier, that nobody verified the dossier, that the dossier was falsely presented to the FISA court as truth, and they didn't tell who bought and paid for it.

 So we've got a lot of people and a lot of facts and a lot of information here that we're all sorting through.